astropy/astroquery/docs/simbad/simbad.rst

     2010A&A...511A..36C 10.1051/0004-6361/200913629     A&A ...
 511  2010
     2010A&A...511L...1M 10.1051/0004-6361/201014139     A&A ...
 511  2010

-As you can see, some wildcards can be replaced by a criteria (ex we could also
+As you can see, some wildcards can be replaced by a criteria (ex: we could also
 write: ``"journal" = 'A&A'`` in the criteria string).
 It is often faster to avoid wildcards and use a criteria instead.

 Query a bibobj
 ^^^^^^^^^^^^^^

-These queries can be used to retrieve all the objects that are contained in the article specified by the bibcode:
+These queries can be used to retrieve all the objects that are discussed in the article specified by a bibcode:

 .. doctest-remote-data::